S-Walrus/broken-binsearch/README.md

 # Broken Binsearch problem

-Will you solve this the most efficient way?
+Will you solve it the most efficient way?

 ## The problem